kirbybri/bnl_larTpc_coldElec_fembTest/README.md

 - each run consists of 32 subruns of pedestal data, each recorded with a different FE-ASIC configuration
 - pedestal data is analyzed and RMS measured for each channel in each configuration
 - conversion to ENC is NOT done.
 Note that RMS measurements by themselves are not particularly interesting
-- summary plots and output data are produced
+- summary plots and RMS measurements are output
+- RMS measurements are stored in a database
 - measurement script can be run repeatedly in same directory, all output files have unique names

 ## Output: